vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 Once selected, you will be redirected to the AWS WAF & AWS Shield service console.
 You may see an initial landing page at first.
 Choose Go to AWS WAF:

 ![WAF Home](./images/waf-home.png)
-3. In the side bar menu on the right, pick the Web ACLs option under the AWS WAF heading.
+3. In the side bar menu on the left, pick the Web ACLs option under the AWS WAF heading.
 If the list of Web ACLs appears empty select the correct AWS Region as indicated on your credentials card in the Filter dropdown.
 If you are sharing the same account with other participants you can identify your WAF ACL by the Id in the stack outputs.

 ![WAF ACL Home](./images/waf-acl-home.png)
 4. Click on the WAF Web ACL Name to select the existing Web ACL.
 Once the detail pane is loaded on the left of your screen, you will see 2 tabs: Requests and Rules.
 Toggle to Rules: